I Remember You (Hank Jones album)

-I Remember You is an album by pianist Hank Jones recorded in Paris in 1977 for the Black & Blue label.
+I Remember You is an album by pianist Hank Jones, recorded in Paris in 1977 for the Black & Blue label.

 Reception

+The Boston Globe wrote that Jones "plays with a steady swinging pulse with lots of variations, fluent single note runs, a sharp accent here, a quick change of pace there, a fanciful twist to the melody line or, on Richard Rodgers' 'You Took Advantage of Me', opening with a glittering quick-fingered Art Tatum solo."

-Allmusic awarded the album 4 stars stating "this outing features pianist Hank Jones emphasizing the swing side of his flexible musical personality. ...A fine set".
-The Penguin Guide to Jazz described this and Bluesette from the same label as having "a soft and occasionally plangent quality which is highly appealing".
+AllMusic stated that "this outing features pianist Hank Jones emphasizing the swing side of his flexible musical personality...
+A fine set."
+The Penguin Guide to Jazz described this and Bluesette from the same label as having "a soft and occasionally plangent quality which is highly appealing."